daigoro86dev/playwright-starter/README.md

 - **Parameter Setup**: each test scenario can be made up of a single or multiple test cases, depending on the amount of sets of parameters allocated. **String extensions** are responsible for reading, parsing and building the specific test case based on the array of parameters sets provided. **The convention is to allocate a specific JSON file to each spec file which in turn uses the test description as the key to the array of parameters values to be used.**.
 Paramter files are to be stored on **src/Data/TestParams** and loaded through the respective custom test fixture.

 - **Dependency Chain**: each scenario is made up of individual steps.
 These steps may or may not accept parameters (**strings, booleans or numbers**) and each step will **instantiate one or multiple base dependencies** (page objects or api handlers).
-Additionaly, each step can make use of the ProjectUIContext singleton to retrieve data from / share data with other steps, as well as make use of static methods for some sort of data transformation.
+Additionaly, each step can make use of the ProjectDataStore singleton to retrieve data from / share data with other steps, as well as make use of static methods for some sort of data transformation.

 - **Before & After each routines**: each test will annotate the suite name before running so it's displayed on the allure reporter.
-Additionally in some cases a ProjectUIContext data cleanup is executed.
+Additionally in some cases a ProjectDataStore data cleanup is executed.
 After each test executes, depending on the test result and environment variables, a full page screenshot is taken and test specific data is stored on a JSON file and included as a report artifact.

 - **Environment Selection**: tests are set to run on devqa or staging environments.
 On the CLI this can be set through ```EXPORT NODE_ENV="<envname>"``` (bash) or ```$env:NODE_ENV="<envname>"``` (powershell).
 Alternatively this can bet set programmatically by switching the value on **src/Infrastructure/Env/EnvManager.ts**.
-On Jenkins this will be defined as an environemnt variable (**ENV**) defaulting to a pipeline specific value.
+On Jenkins this will be defined as an environemnt variable (**NODE_ENV**) defaulting to a pipeline specific value.
 Constant values such as the global timeout can bet set on **src/Common/Constants.ts**.

 ### Lint & Format upon commit toolchain